Chicago Cubs to start baseball season, missing beloved bleachers

 But when the 2015 season opens on Sunday, the more than 5,000 general admission bleacher seats will not be there for fans who like to come early and engage in beer-fueled speculation over how the Cubs will lose this time.

-Weather-related delays in rebuilding the bleachers, part of a planned $375 million renovation of the 101-year-old ballpark, mean its left-field benches will not be ready until mid-May and right-field seats until mid-June.
+Weather-related delays in rebuilding the bleachers, part of a planned $375 million renovation of the 101-year-old ballpark, means its left-field benches will not be ready until mid-May and right-field seats until mid-June.

 Many bleachers season ticket-holders say they will not go to a game until the outfield benches are back.